UnluckyForSome/FilterQuest/README.md

 # FilterQuest
-Filterquest is a powerful script which can take any game directory and remove region duplicates (prioritising USA releases), foreign language and non-retail release games, leaving you only the good stuff!
+Filterquest is a powerful script which uses the No-Intro and Redump naming conventions to filter out any potential games which you wouldn't want, saving you space on your drives and giving you more clarity within your collections.

+## Results
+Filterquest **won't delete any files**.
+The script will output a folder named "Removed" in which all the filtered games which FilterQuest thinks you don't want will be moved.
+You can easily recover your original collection by moving these files back into the original folder.

+### FilterQuest will filter:
+ - Foreign releases:
+Any game which isn't from an English-speaking country - e.g "Game (Japan)".

+ - Foreign languages:
+English only!
+Any games in a foreign language will be removed - e.g "Game (Europe) (Fr,De,Es)".

+ - Non-full-retail reases:
+This includes demos, unlicensed games, betas and much more - e.g "Game (Beta)".

+ - Regions
+If you have several versions of the same game with different regions, Filterquest will prioritize in the order: USA > Europe > UK > Australia > Everything Else! - e.g if "Game (USA)" exists "Game (Europe)" will be removed.
+This also covers combined regions - e.g if "Game (USA, Brazil)" exists, "Game (Europe)" will be removed.

+ - Languages
+Versions of the same game with fewer languages will be prioritized - e.g if "Game (Europe)" exists "Game (Europe) (En,De,Fr)" will be removed.
+Different versions with the same amount of languages will be evaluated for the best languages possible - e.g if "Game (Europe) (En,Fr,De)" exists "Game (Europe) (Pt,Sv,Ru)" will be removed.

+- Versions & Reversions
+Lower versions of the same game will be removed - e.g if "Game (USA) (v1.2)" exists "Game (USA) (v1.1)" will be removed.
+If "Game (USA) (Rev A)" exists "Game (USA) (Rev B)" will be removed.

+- Manual Region Duplicates
+Not all games have the same names in different regions and so can't automatically be filtered.
+To tackle this, Filterquest has reguarly updated built in "lists" which it uses to identify that a "primary" game is present and then subsequently removes the region duplicate.
+If no primary version is present it is left alone.

+- Manual Demos
+Uses a manual "list" to identify demos which for one reason or another haven't been marked with the "(Demo)" tag in the filename - e.g "Best Games Ever 1"

+- Manual Others
+Uses a manual "list" to identify games in the full redump collections which aren't really playable and are more "utilities" - e.g "Network Access Disc"

 ## Prerequesits
 Filterquest is a PHP script which requires a POSIX environment with PHP installed.
 On Windows, this is most easily achieved by installing Cygwin (https://www.cygwin.com/) with PHP checked during installation.
 On Linux, you'll just need to make sure you have PHP installed.

-FilterQuest relies on games being named in the popular ReDump/TOSEC naming conventions, for example "Crash Team Racing (USA)".
+FilterQuest relies on games being named in the popular Redump/No-Intro naming conventions, for example "Game (USA)".
 These games must all be in the same directory.

 ## Usage
-On Windows, place the "filterquest" script file into the same directory of the files you want to filter, then using the Cygwin Terminal navigate to the same directory and use `php filterquest` to run.

-On Linux use the same method except use the Linux Terminal ;-)

-## Results
-Filterquest **won't delete any files**.
-The script will output a folder named "Removed" in which all the filtered games which FilterQuest thinks you don't need will be moved.
-You can easily recover your original collection by moving these files back into the original folder.

-### Filterquest will filter:
- - Region Duplicates - USA will take priority, if a USA version of a game exists any other region will be removed.

- - Inferior versions:
-Lower versions of the same game will be removed.
-For example Crash Team Racing (USA) (v1.0) will be removed if Crash Team Racing (USA) (v1.1) exists.

- - Foreign language releases
-English only!
-Any games in a foreign language will be removed.

- - Non-retail releases
-Demos, unlicensed games and betas will all be removed.
+On Windows, download and place the entire "FilterQuest" directory into the same directory as your games, then using the Cygwin Terminal navigate to the same directory and use `php FilterQuest` to run.
+On Linux use the same method except use the Linux Terminal.
+Filterquest will create a "Removed" folder in your games directory in which it will put all the games it thinks need removing.
+If manual lists are used, a "Logs" folder will also be created within the "Removed" folder with logs of what has been removed in regards to the manual lists.
+Remember, FilterQuest is looking for games one directory up from where it is run from, so make sure you paste the FilterQuest folder and not just all the files!